opendocsg/slw-judgments-backfill/2013_SGHC_185/report.md

  [emphasis added]

 20     It was common ground that the policy had not been cancelled in accordance with s 9(3)( _c_ ) of the Act.
 To reiterate, the appellant argued that where insurers fail to comply with s 9(3)( _c_ ) of the Act, they remain liable in respect of third-party risks under the policy due to the operation of s 9(1).
 There was therefore in force an insurance policy within the meaning of s 3(1) of the Act.
-The appellant cited the cases of _Lim Cheng Wai v Public Prosecutor_ [1988] 2 SLR(R) 123 (“ _Lim Cheng Wai_ ”) and _Tan Tok Nam v Pan Global Insurance Sdn Bhd_ [2002] 3 MLJ 742 as authorities for this proposition.
+The appellant cited the cases of _Lim Cheng Wai v Public Prosecutor_ <span class="citation">[1988] 2 SLR(R) 123</span> (“ _Lim Cheng Wai_ ”) and _Tan Tok Nam v Pan Global Insurance Sdn Bhd_ [2002] 3 MLJ 742 as authorities for this proposition.

 21     The statutory language of s 9(1) of the Act indicates that the subsection only applies to a “liability covered by the terms of the policy”.
 If a policy does not cover a certain mode of use, then any liability incurred during that mode of use would not be covered by the terms of the policy.
 The Policy in question here explicitly stated that it did not cover the use of the Vehicle for hire or reward.